JuliaApproximation/GenericFFT.jl/README.md

 ## History

-The code in this package was developed in the [FastTransforms.jl](https://github.com/JuliaApproximation/FastTransforms.jl) package, with contributions by many developers.
+The code in this package was developed in the [FastTransforms.jl](https://github.com/JuliaApproximation/FastTransforms.jl) package by Mikael Slevinsky.
 The code was moved to a separate package in July 2022 from [this file](https://github.com/JuliaApproximation/FastTransforms.jl/blob/3bd5a9a2cf744fc26418fe999bbb151b5ccc6634/src/fftBigFloat.jl).